Google My Business Explained

-7. Ensure that you are listed in the right Category, we are ‘website designers’
+7. Ensure that you are listed in the right Category in the Google options, we are ‘website designers’

-8. Encourage Reviews – this is critical.
+8. Encourage Reviews – have a plan, this is critical.
 And ask people to mention relevant keywords about the service you delivered, such as SEO services or website design.
 Include location such as Donegal or Dublin.
 Get as many well worded 5* reviews as you can on an ongoing basis.
 People will choose a business with more 5* reviews than others.
 This ‘Social Validation is very powerful’.
 It is not a numbers game, so having 1000 reviews will not necessarily impress Google, but it will impress the visitors.
 Google seems to look at average stars as a ranking factor, rather than just numbers.
 Again, getting one review a week is better than getting 100 all on the same day.
 Keep it constant, as Google likes that.

 9. Say Thank You – when someone gives you a review, always respond positively, using proper key words.

 10. Ask and answer questions in Google My Business in a timely fashion